What is the most important element of your security program?

 When you have support from all around you in the organization, many aspects of your job become much easier, and your career path is very positively affected.

-Download and read a summary here, or just get the book from the title link in the paragraph above.
+Download and read a summary here, or just get the book from the title link next to the top of the book's picture above.

 Get Recorded ASIS Annual Conference Sessions for 50¢ each